manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		----
 		## 4. Push from clone to fork

-		After the files are committe to master, `push origin` from clone to fork.
+		After the files are committed to main repo, `push origin` from clone to fork.

 		```
 		$ <copy>git push origin main</copy>